Connections-Business-Directory/Education-Levels/README.txt

 == Changelog ==

+= 2.0 07/18/2019 =
+* FEATURE: Add support for CSV Import and Export of Education Level.
+* TWEAK: Refactor plugin in singleton pattern.
+* OTHER: Remove extra line return.
+* OTHER: Set version as class constant.
+* OTHER: Use static method to register widget instead of deprecated function `create_function()`.
+* OTHER: Remove use of deprecated function `create_function()` when initiating the plugin.
+* DEV: Update plugin header.
+* DEV: phpDoc corrections.

 = 1.0.4 05/26/2015 =
 * BUG: Correct loading of translation files so they are used.
 * BUG: Add missing text domains to a couple strings.